cloudfoundry/community/toc/ROLES.md

 - Requirements necessary to join or stay in a given role
 - How the role manifests in terms of permissions and privileges.

+Keep in mind that responsibility follows a delegation model.
+The community delegates to the TOC, who in turn delegates to working groups and their leads.
+Working groups can establish sub-working groups.
+Working groups delegate change approval to Approvers.

 <table>
   <thead>
     <tr>